kenshqw/kenshqw/README.md

  The plan is to complete the odin project and post my progress on here.
-I've come to notice that I'm really getting into the UI aspect of web development, so it might take me a little more time than usual for me to be sastified enough to post whatever project I'm working on at the moment but I really am looking forward to looking back and seeing my progression.
+I've come to notice that I'm really getting into the UI aspect of web development, so it might take a little more time than usual for me to be sastified enough to post whatever project I'm working on at the moment but I really am looking forward to looking back and seeing my progression.

 Currently familiar with:
 HTML, CSS, and Javascript.